LHNCBC/metamaplite/README.md

 ## Command Line Usage

-Example of invocation using script:
+Example of invocation on Linux or MINGW using script:

     ./metamaplite.sh [options] [<input file>|--]

+Example of invocation on Windows using batch file:

+    metamaplite.bat [options] [<input file>|--]

 Example of invocation using Java VM directly: